Safeguarding and Child Protection

 Our students are taught about how to keep themselves safe and about what to do if they have any concerns.
 We also teach them and display information about local and national charities (e.g. NSPCC) that they can contact for confidential advice

-Anand Patel Assistant Principal is our Designated Senior Person for safeguarding.
+Our Designated Senior Person for safeguarding is Sumeya Bikhu, Acting Principal.
 Anne Pluska is lead governor for child protection.

 Online Safety – Advice for Parents